-A NEW York judge has ordered Matthew Lodge to pay the victims of his Manhattan rampage \$US1.234 million in damages.
+A New York judge has ordered former Wests Tigers player Matthew Lodge to pay the victims of his Manhattan rampage \$US1.234million in damages.

-US District Court Judge Kimba Wood's ruling against Lodge, in which he detailed the terror Lodge inflicted on German tourist Carolin Dekeyser, Manhattan couple Joseph Cartright and Ruth Fowler and their nine-year-old son, comes as the prop attempts to resurrect his NRL career.
+US District Court Judge Kimba Wood's ruling - in which he detailed the terror inflicted by Lodge on German tourist Carolin Dekeyser, Manhattan couple Joseph Cartright and Ruth Fowler and their nine-year-old son - comes as the prop attempts to resurrect his National Rugby League career.

-The New York law firm representing the victims vowed to recoup every cent of the judge's order despite Lodge living in Australia.
+The New York law firm representing the victims vowed to recoup every cent of the judge's order, despite Lodge living in Australia.

-"We are looking at any and every method available to us to collect on this judgment including potentially garnishing his future wages," Renan Varghese, a senior associate at Wigdor LLP, told AAP on Thursday.
+'We are looking at any and every method available to us to collect on this judgment, including potentially garnishing his future wages,' senior associate at Wigdor LLP Renan Varghese told AAP on Thursday.

-Lodge was arrested at gunpoint by NYPD officers in the early hours of October 16, 2015.
+Lodge, 21, was arrested at gunpoint by NYPD officers in the early hours of October 16, 2015.

-He was temporarily held in New York's infamous Rikers' Island jail complex until he was bailed out and his then NRL club, Wests Tigers, sacked him.
-Lodge, 21, has been working to return to the NRL, playing with Queensland's second tier club Redcliffe Dolphins and this week receiving approval to train with the NRL's Brisbane Broncos.
+He was temporarily held in New York's infamous Rikers' Island jail complex until he was bailed out and then sacked by his former NRL club, Wests Tigers.

+Lodge has been working on returning to the NRL after linking with Queensland's second tier club Redcliffe Dolphins.

+Earlier this week he also received approval to train with the NRL's Brisbane Broncos.